sbukhalo/TUI-backend-main/README.md

 [QuoteControllerNonFunctionalIT](spring-boot-template/src/test/java/tui/meta/challenge/quotes/controller/QuoteControllerNonFunctionalIT.java).
 Run
   `./gradlew it` when mongo is up and running
 - I didn't add any indexes to Mongo because the app runs fast enough on my local machine.
-There are no any requirements for hardware, so my assumption your env is fast as well
+There are no requirements for hardware, so my assumption your env is fast as well
 - I didn't add any additional DTO objects on the service layer, because it's excessive for the task, in case of need, I would introduce [Mapstruct](https://mapstruct.org)
 - The solution contains a minimum of code, some things that usually used in production may be